PQR-123/SpreadsheetClone/README.md

 install express.js

-to run the project execute this command (npm start)
+and then to run the project execute this command (npm start)